r3-os/r3/README.md

 ### Prerequisites

  - [rustup], which will automatically install the version of Nightly Rust compiler specified by `rust-toolchain`
- - [QEMU](https://www.qemu.org/) 4.2 or later to test the Arm-M port.
+ - [QEMU](https://www.qemu.org/) 4.2 or later to test the Arm-M/-A port.
- - libusb 1.x to test the Arm-M port.
+ - libusb 1.x to test the Arm-M/-A port.

 [rustup]: https://rustup.rs/